About Counselling

 Q: Can I bring notes or a journal to therapy?

-Q: What if I want to stop therapy?
+Q: What if I want to pause or stop therapy?

 About EMDR